pridapablo/rust-todo/README.md

 - [ ] List tasks by due date
 - [ ] List tasks by priority
 - [ ] List tasks by project
-- [ ] Add a command to list all tasks
-- [ ] Add a command to list all tasks by due date
-- [ ] Add a command to list all tasks by priority
-- [ ] Add a command to list all tasks by project
-- [ ] Add a command to list all tasks by due date and priority